ir2718/semantic-similarity-scoring/README.md

 | SVM                 | 0.585/0.576       | 0.258/0.240         | 0.330/0.301      |

 ### Hyperparameter optimization
-- will be done using [Population-based training](https://arxiv.org/pdf/1711.09846.pdf)
+- will be done using [Population-based training](https://arxiv.org/pdf/1711.09846.pdf) or using a grid search

 ### Masked language modeling
 - might be useful, but will be left out for now because of computation cost